lookit/lookit-docs/docs/source/faq.rst

 security-related provisions of this cloud infrastructure, please see `Google’s white paper <https://cloud.google.com/security/infrastructure/design/resources/google_infrastructure_whitepaper_fa.pdf>`__.
 Service Accounts are used for all services provided by the Google Cloud Platform project instance.
-Permissions for access to data via the Lookit interface and API are handled using Django Guardian according to best practices.
+Permissions for access to data via the CHS interface and API are handled using Django Guardian according to best practices.

-User passwords on Lookit are required to be 16+ characters.
-Participants can access only their own video data; however, as researchers may be able to access video and other data from many participants in studies they have run, access to the Experimenter section of Lookit requires two-factor authentication.
-Researchers are responsible for the security of their Lookit credentials and for the security of data that they download using Lookit, although the platform is engineered with a focus on making it more difficult to accidentally disclose sensitive information.
+User passwords on CHS are required to be 16+ characters.
+Participants can access only their own video data; however, as researchers may be able to access video and other data from many participants in studies they have run, access to the Experimenter section of CHS requires two-factor authentication.
+Researchers are responsible for the security of their CHS credentials and for the security of data that they download using CHS, although the platform is engineered with a focus on making it more difficult to accidentally disclose sensitive information.
 (For instance, consent must be confirmed before session data or video are accessible; child names and birthdates are by default